 To finalise this ritual, close your eyes and bring your hands over your heart and hold your intention in the centre of your heart space.
 You could create a mantra around your intention if that resonates with you ‘I am……&……’, you can use this mantra whenever you need to or even at the start of each day as a reminder of your intentions.

 Take a few deep cleansing breaths into your nose and out through your mouth before blinking your eyes slowly open.

 Liz teaches Hatha, Vinyasa, Yin & Restorative Yoga, specialising in teaching Yoga, Mindfulness & Meditation to improve stress & anxiety.
-She recently completed her training as a Wellbeing Coach & is dedicated to spreading Joy through her work.
+She combines this with her work as a Holistic Wellbeing Coach & is dedicated to spreading Joy through her work.

 New to MoreYoga?
 Not sure yet?